CZDG-Hot and Humid Climates

 In relation to the main climatic design goals, all cities and populated areas of Hormozgan province are classified in two zones or two groups.
 Group 1 has two sub groups.
 The geographical boundaries of these two zones are shown in Climatic Zoning map of Hormozgan province, which could be used in determining the design recommendations for different parts of the region.

-Climatic Zoning map of Gilan and Mazandaran provinces
+Climatic Zoning map of Hormozgan provinces

 Climatic Design = Energy Savings + Protecting the Environment

-Call CDI to meet your energy savings
+Call CDL to meet your energy savings

 Return